Parent and Family Engagement

 How do I pay tuition and other bills?

 The College offers several methods of payment.
-Cash payments are accepted and receipted in the Business Office in Fausett Hall.
+Cash payments are accepted and receipted in the Dawkins Welcome Center, office 214.
 Checks, money orders or cashier checks may be mailed to the Business Office at 1600 Washington Avenue, Conway, Arkansas 72032, or receipted at the Business Office.
-Information for electronic wire transfers may be obtained through the Business Office.
 Credit cards can only be processed through Student Account Center, and fees may be assessed for card payments.

 Do students need medical insurance to attend Hendrix?

 Yes, all Hendrix students are required to have proof of insurance in the form of a copy of the front and back of their insurance card.
-Students can demonstrate health coverage or must purchase the College plan for $2,125 for 2022-2023.
+Students can demonstrate health coverage or must purchase the College plan.
 Students may enroll or waive this coverage by August 1, or they will be charged for the College plan on their tuition bill.
 The College plan must be waived annually to avoid being charged.

 Why is there a $160.00 fee for a parking decal on my student’s account?
 My student doesn’t have a car.